A unified approach to inverse robust optimization problems: Comparison to other robustness approaches

-We see that this way to calculate the radius of robust feasibility can be interpreted as a special approximation of an inverse robustness optimization problem, where we are searching for sets of the form $\extelem + \alpha Z$ and where we are not interested in the budget constraint.
-On the one hand this approximation allows us to analyze problems without any given budget $\epsilon \geq 0$ or any nominal solution $f^*$ such that the problem looses its a-posteriori character.
-On the other hand, we have to argue that the fixed set $Z$ has a certain structure we are looking for and we are unable to estimate how the new choice of $x$ changes the objective function value.
+We see that this way to calculate the radius of robust feasibility can be interpreted as a special inverse robust optimization problem, where we are searching for sets of the form $\extelem + \alpha Z$ and where we are not interested in the budget constraint.
+The radius of robust feasibility allows us to analyze problems without any pre-defined values such as the given budget $\epsilon \geq 0$ or the nominal solution $f^*$.
+But, the certain structure of the set~$Z$ is rather restrictive and we do not now how the objective value of a solution~$x$ with a large radius~$\alpha$ deviates from the nominal solution value.